 Orion College heads

-As a Student Experience Officer for the Faculty of Education, Louise works across the Clayton, Berwick and Peninsula campuses, helping students to feel supported and connected to our vibrant and caring community from the day they enrol.
+As Senior Student Experience Officer for the Faculty of Education, Louise works across the Clayton and Peninsula campuses, helping students to feel supported and connected to our vibrant and caring community from the day they enrol.
+She hopes to cultivate that same welcoming atmosphere in Orion College.

 Her first job was waitressing at the Khan Mongolian BBQ restaurant in Frankston, and her worst job was delivering water bills on foot in hilly suburbs in the middle of a summer heatwave.
 Her favourite restaurant is her local Indian restaurant, Bombay Club in Ormond.

-She loves travelling, but couldn't choose a favourite place-how can you compare standout locations like the temples of Angkor Wat in Cambodia or vineyards of the Coonawarra with the magic of Harry Potter World in Florida?
+She loves travelling, but couldn't choose a favourite place - how can you compare standout locations like the temples of Angkor Wat in Cambodia or the Great Ocean Road with the magic of Harry Potter World in Florida?

 Deputy College Head

-Her favourite place is Snowdonia in Wales, and her favourite restaurants are anywhere with good vegan food that she doesn't have to cook!
+Her favourite place is Snowdonia in North Wales and her favourite restaurants are anywhere with good vegan food that she doesn't have to cook.
+(Anywhere with good vegan chocolate comes a close second!).

 Deputy College Head